Forschungsinstitut für biologischen Landbau (FiBL)

 Jennifer Mark Dr. Mark is working at the Department of Crop Sciences at FiBL.
 She is experienced in modeling of sustainability and cost-benefit analysis at the agricultural and macroeconomic levels, this will be used to derive recommendations for sustainable transition pathways and a research agenda on PPPs.

-Claudia Meier Claudia Meier is a scientist in the department of socioeconomics at FiBL.
+Claudia Meier Dr. Meier is a scientist in the department of socioeconomics at FiBL.
 She specialises in data science.